• Skip to primary navigation

 • In a medium, heavy-bottomed saucepot, combine brown sugar, water, butter, and salt.
 Stir to combine, then turn the heat on medium and bring to a boil while stirring constantly.

 • Pour the hot candy over the almonds on the baking sheet.
 Immediately scatter the chocolate over the hot toffee.
 Wait about 5 minutes until the chocolate has melted and spread with an offset metal spatula evenly over the toffee.
-Sprinkle the remaining chopped almonds over the chocolate and allow to cool completely.
+Sprinkle the remaining half of chopped almonds over the chocolate and allow to cool completely.

 • Break into pieces.